sensedeep/custom-metrics/README.md

 }
 ```

-If you want to query the results as a single value over the entire period (instead of as a set of data points), set the `accumulate` options to true.
+If you want to query the results as a single value over the entire period (instead of as a set of data points), set the `accumulate` option to true.

 ```javascript
 let results = await metrics.query('Acme/Metrics', 'speed', {